Oghma-Infinium/Ascensio/README.md

 ## Contact

-Please check the [FAQ](LINK) first if you have any issues. **PLEASE DO NOT DM ME ON DISCORD.** If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support.
+If you have an issue with the list, please join the [Waking Dreams](https://discord.gg/WakingDreams) discord server for support.

 ## Credits and Thanks

 - _YOU_ for reading this.
-- Bingus for ENB tweaking, asset editing, mod page screenshots, and branding art for Fahluaan (Logo, Banner, and Splash).
-- Ylikollikas for the original Special Attack system that was used in Arisen.
-- Curly for the original iteration of Ascensio that provided me a baseline to work off of.
+- Curly for the original iteration of Ascensio.
-- iAmMe27 for helping me with the CK, documentation, and general WJ related things.
-- Lively for his GuideBook Plugin which I used as a template for the in-game readme.
-- Chanka and fray for their help with moderation, playtesting, and documentation.
--  A Helping Hand, AnnieDOS, Felivarth, Izol, Maelstrom, Roxiie, and Vigo for their time and effort playtesting, providing feedback, and miscellaneous help.
-- [Jolly Co-Operators](https://discord.gg/jolly-coop) and Cacophony for their wonderful community that inspired me to start modding more.
-- JustThatKing, jdsmith2816, and Total for their feedback on graphics and other things.
 - Bethesda Game Studios.
 - ElminsterAU and the xEdit team
 - Noggog for Mutagen and Synthesis.
 - Halgari and the WJ Team for this amazing platform.
-- [Cosmofujia](https://www.patreon.com/fujiacosmo) for a significant amount of high quality Weapon Models.
-- Aelarr and Anreme for permissions to use some custom mods from The Owl Archives server.